home page ?

 ?

-How many times have you heard the (barely English) prose that followed or preceded such statements under the weeping flag of poetry?
+How many times have you endured the barely English prose that followed such statements under the weeping flag of poetry?

-As a language we have chosen British English, not out of contempt or nationalism (neither of the authors is British), but because we deem it is what is closest to being the world's language; therefore 'hooker' will be assumed to sound exactly like 'hookah', 'clerk' to rhyme with 'park', and most male readers to be wearing trousers.
+As a language, we have chosen British English, not out of snobbery or nationalism (neither of the authors is British), but because we think of it as the world's lingua franca: therefore, 'hooker' will be assumed to sound exactly like 'hookah', 'clerk' to rhyme with 'park', and most male readers to be wearing trousers.

 Conventions